HK $5,000 per illustration

 1-2 weeks for client review

 After you fill out this scoping form, we'll gauge if my services fit your needs.
-I'll outline services, the quotation, a projected timeline, terms of service, and sample artwork.
+I'll be able to send you a quotation, projected timeline, and an agreement for your review.

 1-2 weeks for review, signature, and payment